 This wood heater has a manufacturer-set minimum low burn rate that must not be altered.
-It is against federal regulations to alter this setting or otherwise operate this wood heater in a manner inconsistent with operating instructions in this manual

-LOW BURN: Move the air control lever all the way toward the right.
-(See figure 15).
+It is against federal regulations to alter this setting or otherwise operate this wood heater in a manner inconsistent with operating instructions in this manual LOW BURN: Move the air control lever all the way to the right. (see figure 17).
 This closes the air shutter to its minimum opening.
 A low burn rate over extended periods is not advisable as it can promote the accumulation of creosote.
 Inspect the venting system frequently if using low burn rates consistently.